 |New Zealand Certificate in Manufacturing Jewellery (Level 4, Apprenticeship)|

 If completed as an employer-funded apprenticeship there may be no fees for the apprentice.
-As a JIRBNZ registered apprentice and if the employer is a member of one of the contributor industry groups a total of $1425.00 of industry subsidies are applied over the course of the apprenticeship reducing the fees to $4785.00.
+As a JIRBNZ registered apprentice and if the employer is a member of one of the contributor industry groups , then industry subsidies are applied over the course of the apprenticeship. reducing the fees.